tomtuamnuq/perplex_num/README.md

 - **space**-like if D(z) < 0
 - **light**-like if D(z) = 0

-The inversion of a perplex number, for instance, is only defined for time- or space-like numbers [Fundamental Theorems of Algebra for the Perplexes](https://doi.org/10.4169/074683409X475643).
+The inversion of a perplex number, for instance, is only defined for time- or space-like numbers, more info at [Fundamental Theorems of Algebra for the Perplexes](https://doi.org/10.4169/074683409X475643).

 **TODO** explain klein group and how it provides extension of exp / ln to all sectors - Tab.
 1 and Appendix B in [Hyperbolic trigonometry in two-dimensional space-time geometry](https://doi.org/10.1393/ncb/i2003-10012-9)

-### Matrix Representation
+### Polar and Matrix Representation
+**TODO** explain the forms and operations as well as more performant power operation based on these (benches)

 ## Features
 - `Perplex` struct implements all common mathematical operations via `std::ops` traits
-- ˋPerplexˋ implements most of the functions that ˋnalgebra::Complexˋ type has (with the same naming conventions)
+- `Perplex` implements most of the functions that`nalgebra::Complex` has (with the same naming conventions, see crate [num-complex](https://github.com/rust-num/num-complex))
--
+- **Matrix** reprentation feature based on [nalgebra::Matrix](https://docs.rs/nalgebra/latest/nalgebra/base/struct.Matrix.html)

 ## Usage